 The OEMS staff assumption that there is one program coordinator for each of the 165 educational institutions/programs subject to the provisions of this rule.
 The proposed rule change will result in additional costs for time spent in traveling to and from the workshop, and the time the program coordinator spent during the workshop session.
 Since these workshops are offered regionally, any direct travel cost to the individual will be minimal, involving only fuel costs, vehicle depreciation, and related costs to travel to the workshop site.
-Based on the standard IRS mileage rates for 2020 of 57.5 cents per mile and an OEMS assumption that individuals will drive an average of 100 miles to and from the workshops, program coordinators' travel costs will equal approximately ~\$58 per workshop.
-OEMS estimates that the total workshop travel costs annually for the 165 instructors would be ~\$9,570.
+Based on the standard IRS mileage rates for 2020 of 57.5 cents per mile and an OEMS assumption that individuals will drive an average of 100 miles to and from the workshops, program coordinators' travel costs annually for the 165 instructors would be \sim \$9,570.

-Impact - Federal Government
+Impact - Federal Government No impact associated with amending this rule.

-Impact - State Government

-Hourly rate for class and mileage
+Impact - State Government Hourly rate for class and mileage

-Impact - Local Government

-Hourly rate for class and mileage
+Impact - Local Government Hourly rate for class and mileage

-Impact - Private Entities

-Hourly rate for class time
+Impact - Private Entities Hourly rate for class time